learn-co-curriculum/dsc-deeper-neural-networks/README.md

 ![title](figures/small_log.png)

 This means that there is only **one neuron** in the logistic regression neural network is basically a neuron in the output layer.
 It takes inputs that we *know*, and it directly outputs the observed output, with no layers in between.
-If this is the case, the neural network network is a **1-layer neural network**.
+If this is the case, the neural network is a **1-layer neural network**.

 To make it even more clear, let's look at the network on the left below, which you might remember from the previous lecture.
 You can think of this network as a logistic regression-kind neural network, but with an extra layer plugged in with 4 nodes.
 This extra layer is a hidden layer, because we do *not directly observe the output of this layer*.
 This network is a **2-layer neural network**, or a neural network with 1 hidden layer.